Prabhanshukamal21/Smart_Resume_Parser_-_Job_Matcher/README.md

 - Match skills to most relevant job roles using semantic similarity

 ## 📦 How to Run

+Create a static folder inside the project directory

 ```bash
 Create Environment
 python -m venv env